VincenzoPresta/ViT-AE-XAD_ML-Project/README.md

 The present work **extends and re-engineers the original AE-XAD pipeline** by replacing the CNN-based encoder with a Vision Transformer (ViT), while preserving the original decoder, loss functions, evaluation metrics, and experimental protocol.

 All credit for the original AE-XAD method and implementation goes to the original authors.

-These results highlight a **representation–decision mismatch** when global ViT features are paired with local, pixel-wise anomaly scoring.